Benjamin-Owusu/Scraping_Shunshine_info/R_notebook.md

     ## 6 New Zea… Dune… Oceania    180.
 158   146.
 126. 108.
 95.3  111.
 122. 137.
     ## # ℹ 4 more variables: Oct <dbl>, Nov <dbl>, Dec <dbl>, Year <chr>

+#### Next I tried to compute the average sunshine for each continent by computing their monthly means.

 ``` r
 Africa_mean <- master_data %>% filter(Continent == "Africa") %>%
               summarise(across(where(is.numeric), ~mean(.x)))